Homebrew/legacy-homebrew/README.md

 - Do "re-start" from SBT for quick restarts of the job server process
 - Please update the g8 template if you change the SparkJob API

+### Publishing packages

+- Be sure you are in the master project
+- Run `test` to ensure all tests pass
+- Now just run `publish` and package will be published to bintray

 ## License
 Apache 2.0, see LICENSE.md